MRes Advanced Quantitative MethodsFind a programme

 This MRes programme aims to develop a systematic understanding and critical appreciation of alternative approaches, methodologies and paradigms of social science research.
 It will develop fully trained and competent social science researchers, who are able to understand and use research techniques appropriate to their subject area and are conversant with approaches used by other social scientists.

 The MRes forms part of a suite of interdisciplinary pathways that are delivered as part of the South West Doctoral Training Partnership.
 This pathway is a collaborative programme delivered across the Universities of Bath, Bristol and Exeter.
-Each core unit in semester one is taught intensively, with time spent at each location.
+Core units are taught intensively, with time spent at each location.
 This collaborative delivery means that the expertise of academics at each institution can be made available to students from all three universities, enhancing the training capacity of each.

 - UK/EU: full-time